azazel7/BigData-Lab/README.md

 # Big Data Introduction
-The goal of this presentation is set up all the tools you will need in the class:
+The goal of this presentation is to introduce tools you will need in the class:
 - An overview of Git
 - GitHub Account
 - An overview of Python